Nilhcem/android-dev-challenge-compose-week2/README.md

 ## :bulb: Motivation and Context
-Animations are so easy to use with Compose !
+Animations are so easy to use with Compose!

 ## :camera_flash: Screenshots